Cybrary Man's Educational Web Sites

 Highlights of My Career

-* My students giving me with a Teacher of the Year trophy
+* My students giving with a Teacher of the Year trophy

 * My library squad awarding me a plaque

-* Winning two city championships in track (back to back with 2 different schools)
+* Winning two New York City championships in track (back to back with 2

 *Being awarded two coaching plaques